mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 image_preview: "/assets/2019-05-23-financial-data-scientist/how-to-become-a-financial-data-scientist.jpg"

 ---
-Becoming a data scientist in Finance can be a lofty challenge... unless you know how to streamline the path.
+Becoming a data scientist in Finance (Or ANY domain) can be a lofty challenge... unless you know how to streamline the path.
 Instead of asking "what skills do I need?", **_we need to ask a different question_**.

 We need to ASK, "**_What does the organization value?"_**